yjg30737/pyqt-editable-list-widget/README.md

 You can edit certain item to double click it or press F2 on the selected item.

 Before add item, you have to write `closeIfPersistentEditorStillOpen()`.
-If you don't, Old editor still remain open even though new editor is opened.
+If you don't, old editor still remain open even though new editor was already opened.

 ## Requirements
 PyQt5 >= 5.8